fellbythecoop/WOrMS/DEVELOPMENT_STATUS.md

 - **Architecture**: Component-based with clear separation of concerns
 - **Production Ready**: Easy switch to PostgreSQL + Azure AD for deployment
 - **PDF Reports**: Professional report generation with pdf-lib
 - **Navigation**: Consistent menu system with separate pages for each section
+- **Scheduling Integration**: Full integration between work orders and technician schedules with conflict detection
+- **Chart.js Visualizations**: Professional charts for utilization analytics and performance tracking